Electric Daisy Carnival: 2020–present

 In 2021, EDC Las Vegas was originally scheduled to be held from May 21–23.
 However.
 Clark County on April 20 passed a reopening plan that requires 60% of their residents to be vaccinated before restrictions over large scale gatherings such as EDC can be lifted.
 In a statement released on social media, Insomniac Events CEO Pasquale Rotella stated, "Unfortunately, the rate at which people get vaccinated before EDC is out of our control.
 It might happen in time, it might not.
-Either way, we can’t take that risk."
+Either way, we can't take that risk."
 The event instead took place from October 22–24.

-The Electronic Dance Music (EDM) festival had the most number of attendees in Las Vegas, with an average of around 104,000 people attending each night.
-During this time span, the medical district provided care to 2,673 different patients.
-The patients' ages ranged from 18 to 42 years old, with a median age of 22.
-Intoxication from alcohol or drugs, dehydration and dizziness, or trauma were the primary causes of patients seeking medical attention at the urgent care center.
+In 2024, EDC has decided to move a few stages to make room for larger dance floors and better crowd flow.

+In June of 2024, the EDC Orlando lineup was revealed, featuring a mix of well-known and emerging artists in the electronic dance music scene.

+EDC Thailand debuted in 2025 at Boat Avenue Lakefront, Phuket on 17-19 January.
+During the festival, two foreign tourists died in suspected drug-related incidents, while three others were also arrested for use or possession of drugs.

+List of events

 Charity

 For every flagship festival held, Insomniac Care donates a percentage of ticket sales to national charities and community organizations.
-In the past, EDC Las Vegas has partnered with Surreal, a fundraising platform, to raise money from festival goers who enter in a sweepstake for helicopter rides and other activities with popular DJs.
+In the past, EDC Las Vegas has partnered with Surreal, a fundraising platform, to raise money from festival goers who enter in sweepstakes for helicopter rides and other activities with popular DJs.
 Since 2011, over two million dollars have been donated to groups.
 Some organizations are named below.